pmndrs/react-three-fiber/readme.md

 #### Extending or using arbitrary objects

-Sometimes you need to bring local (or custom/extended) objects into the scene, you can do this with the `primitive` placeholder.
+When you need managed local (or custom/extended) objects, you can use the `primitive` placeholder.

 ```jsx
 const msh = new THREE.Mesh()